 - It’s not a conical burr grinder as advertised

-For those of us who like a hand crank, welcome to JavaPresse Manual Coffee Grinder that surprises many with what it can do with its small body.
+For those of us who like a hand crank, the JavaPresse Manual Coffee Grinder surprises everyone with what it can do with its small body.
 It’s a burr manual grinder that has four parts.

 That is how you achieve different versions of grounds to suit that espresso cup or the French Press.